Garden Levelling Cost

 Cons

-Terracing can be replaced with a retaining wall around the garden.
-This is a great option if you do not have a lot of space or don't want to go through a lengthy terracing process.
+Terracing can be replaced with a retaining wall around the garden to create a flat level.
+This is an excellent option if you don't have a lot of space, or simply don't want to go through a lengthy terracing process.

 Pros